Rachoool/Biomechanics-Web-App/Frontend/upload/frontend_testing.md

 **Steps**:
 1. Enable `landmark mode`.
 2. Click on the 3D model.
+3. Enter the ID of the landmark.
+4. Landmark appear.

 **Expected Result**:
 A labeled point appears with unique ID.